Available 24X7 Call For Free Consultation (281) 587-1111

 Post-Accident Procedures

-After a car accident, there are several procedures that must be followed.
+After a car accident, several procedures must be followed.
 One of the most important is reporting the accident to the police.
 This is typically done by calling 911 or contacting the local police department.
 The police will then send an officer to the accident scene to take statements and gather evidence.
 The officer will write down details of the accident.
-They will talk to witnesses and check the scene.
+They will speak with witnesses and inspect the scene.
 This helps them see if any traffic laws were broken.
 This initial report is important for your case.
 It gives an official record of the accident and any traffic violations.

 Common Scenarios for Citation Issuance